GabrielOlivierDEV/PartyManagerFramework/README.md

 You can find the demo scene inside the [demo folder](https://github.com/GabrielOlivierDEV/PartyManagerFramework/tree/main/demo) of this project.

+---

+## Character script (documented)

+The `character.gd` script attached to each character node exposes several _exported_ and state variables you can tweak in the inspector and control at runtime.

+- Exported/inspector-adjustable variables:
+   - `_move_speed` — base movement speed.
+   - `_speed_cap` — maximum speed while running.
+   - `_acceleration` — acceleration factor used when interpolating velocity.
+   - `_friction` — friction used when stopping.
+   - `animated_sprite` — reference to an `AnimatedSprite2D` node if you want automatic animation switching.
+   - `update_animation` — toggle automatic animation updates.

+- Runtime / state variables (accessible from script):
+   - `playable` — set to `true` for the currently player-controlled character.
+   - `is_on_party` — set to `true` when the character is part of the party.
+   - `party_position` — integer position in the party queue (0 = leader).

+- Useful method:
+   - `place_in_party_position()` — instantly teleports a character to its formation position behind the previous party member / leader.

+These fields allow you to tweak follower speed, teleport distances and formation behavior without editing the follower logic.

+## Plugin / Editor integration

+- The plugin registers an autoload singleton named `PartyManager` at `res://addons/PartyManagerFramework/partymanager.gd` when enabled in the editor.
+- It also registers a custom node type `PartyManager` (backed by `partymanager_helper.gd`) that allows editing `MAX_PARTY_MEMBERS` per-scene via the inspector.
+- When active, the plugin will add default input actions if missing:
+   - `move_up` (W, Arrow Up)
+   - `move_down` (S, Arrow Down)
+   - `move_left` (A, Arrow Left)
+   - `move_right` (D, Arrow Right)
+   - `run` (Shift)

+These are added only if they aren't already present in your project settings.

+## Groups and side-effects you should know

+- The plugin uses Godot groups to manage playable and NPC characters.
+   - When a character becomes playable, the system removes it from the `npcs` group and adds it to the `player` group.
+   - When a character becomes a follower (is_on_party = true), it will typically be in the `npcs` group.

+## Planned quality-of-life improvements (future)

+The framework works as-is, but here are a few API improvements I'm planning to add in the future for better usability:

+- Add accessor helpers to PartyManager API (example names):
+   - `get_current_player() -> CharacterBody2D` — returns the current playable character or `null`.
+   - `get_party_members() -> Array[CharacterBody2D]` — returns a copy or reference to party members.
+   - `is_in_party(character: CharacterBody2D) -> bool` — quick membership check.

+- Add signals for easy reaction to changes:
+   - `signal party_changed()`
+   - `signal current_player_changed(new_player, old_player)`

+These can make integrations (UI, AI triggers, quests) much simpler.

 ## Note from the Author

 This plugin was initially developed for a JRPG project that never fully came to life.
 While the code may be a bit amateur, I hope it can still be useful in your game development journey.
 If you find ways to improve it or want to add new features, feel free to submit your contributions here!